Portfolio diversification and model uncertainty: a robust dynamic mean-variance approach: Applications and examples

-This diversification result has been also observed in \cite{LZ2017} for a single-period mean-variance problem with only correlation uncertainty, and is extended here in a continuous time framework with both drift and correlation uncertainty. } \epR \end{Remark}
+This diversification result with only correlation uncertainty has been also observed in the literature \cite{FouPunWon16} for a continuous-time expected utility problem, \cite{LZ2017} for a single-period mean-variance problem and \cite{IsmailPham17} for a continuous-time mean-variance problem, and is extended here in a continuous time framework with time varying ambiguity set for both drift and correlation uncertainty.
+One interesting additional finding in continuous time is that at some time we can be in the first case where under-diversification occurs, and next at a future time, in case 2 or 3 with directional or spread trading due to a change in the relation between the bounds of correlations and Sharpe ratio proximity.}\epR \end{Remark}

 $\bullet$ {\bf Three-asset model: $d=3$}